 Georgina Pazcoguin: The Rogue Ballerina

 The term rogue is usually associated with villains, scoundrels and other nefarious types who refuse to participate in normal society.
-Which is why it was so disarming to sit down with the woman known as “The Rogue Ballerina” and find her to actually be a warm and generous spirit, anxious to inspire others with her knowledge, passion and experience.
+Which is why it was so disarming to sit down with the woman known publicly (and self-proclaimed) as “The Rogue Ballerina” and find her to actually be a warm and generous spirit, anxious to inspire others with her knowledge, passion and experience.

-Not at all what one might expect from someone who first made the decision to pursue her ballerina career after seeing Jerome Robbins’ The Cage, which explores the feral instincts that compel the female of an insect species to consider its male counterpart as prey.
+Not at all what one might expect from someone who first made the decision to pursue her ballet career after seeing Jerome Robbins’ The Cage, which explores the feral instincts that compel the female of an insect species to consider its male counterpart as prey.